ElvisWang2010/WROFE-2025/README.md

 | Expansion Board | [`RRC Lite Controller`](https://www.hiwonder.com/products/rrc-lite?srsltid=AfmBOoqZuQkdiCruulYju-KXoSowMik5Ov_Vs3-_8TA4Bm_luvoK6Oxn). | $45 |
 | Lidar | [`LDROBOT D500 lidar kit TOF laser Radar Lidar Scanner `](https://www.aliexpress.com/item/1005003012681021.html?spm=a2g0o.order_list.order_list_main.11.7a3b18028WK12R). | $82 |

-*The chassis/rc car used to be $27 when we bought it.
-Now its changed to $125 for some reason.*

 ##  Robot Design Overview
 A majority of the robot was 3D printed or replaced.